ECheynet/SEIR/README.md

 - One example file Example2.mlx that use data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for Hubei province (China).
 - One example file Example3.mlx that use data collected by the Johns Hopkins University for the COVID-19 epidemy [3] for Italy.
 - One example file Example4.mlx that illustrates how the function fit_SEIQRDP.m is used in a for loop to be fitted to the data [3] from the different Chinese provinces.
-- One data file DATA.mat, which gathers the data collected by Johns Hopkins University from January 22 to March 18
+- One function getDataCOVID, which read from [3] the data collected by Johns Hopkins University.

 That is the first version of the submission.
 It's probably full of typos that will be gradually corrected.